 Thank you for contacting SanDisk® Global Customer Care.
 Please allow me to inform you that for Dashcams & security surveillance cameras, we recommend to use SanDisk® High Endurance Memory Cards since these cards are specially developed for high endurance applications and continuous read & write cycles.
 These cards are built for and tested in harsh conditions and are temperature-proof, shock-proof and waterproof.

 Also, please be informed that using Extreme or Ultra line memory cards on these devices void their warranty.

-So, using Extreme cards puts them under stress that they’re not designed for.
+But the upshot is that using Extreme (i.e. high-end “normal”) cards puts them under stress that they’re not designed for.
 It voids their warranty, but – more importantly if you read between the lines – there is a good chance they will malfunction or play up.
-I don’t know much about cards from other manufacturers, but I would lay odds that most people with dashcams are using the cheapest card they can find, and they certainly won’t be paying the extra few quid that goes along with high endurance types.
+I don’t know much about cards from other manufacturers, but I would lay odds that most people with dashcams are using the cheapest card they can get their hands on, and that means they’re not “high endurance” types – and probably not even branded.
 Most of the time I see people asking what dashcam to choose they always want a cheap one, and the one they end up buying often costs them less than I pay for a SanDisk Extreme card – so there’s no way they’re going to buy a card even close to that.

 My current dashcam is the NextBase 612GW.
 It records in 4k, and on cards up to 128GB (so I get about six hours of footage in a write cycle).
 I have never had any problems with Extreme cards, but after the SanDisk advice I invested in a couple of Samsung 128GB high-endurance cards.
 I wanted SanDisk, but at the time they didn’t do them above 64GB.
 However, they do now (including a 256GB one) – and they’re reasonably priced, too.